Running a WordPress site? You should definitely consider implementing AMP.

 So if you’re looking to provide faster loading pages, make sure to implement Google AMP.

 In this guide, we’ll talk about

 - How to set up Google AMP for WordPress blogs

 - The best AMP plugins to use for WordPress

 Table of Contents

-- How to Install Google AMP on Your WordPress Site
+- How to Implement Google AMP on WordPress Blogs

 - How To Monetize Your Ads In AMP Pages